linobollansee/fullstack-project/markdown/04-customer.md

 ## Overview

-In this guide, you'll implement customer management:
+This guide implements customer management:

-- Backend REST API for customers
+- Backend REST API for customers with NestJS
-- Database entity with relationships to orders
+- TypeORM entity with one-to-many relationship to orders
-- Frontend UI for customer management
+- Frontend UI for customer management with React components
-- Preparation for authentication (password field)
+- Password field (will be hashed with bcrypt in authentication section)

 ## Customer Model